Contraceptive diaphragm or cap

 Contraception is free to everyone through the NHS.

 - community contraception clinics

 - sexual health clinics – they also offer contraceptive and STI testing services

 - some young people's services (call the Sexual Health Line on 0300 123 7123 for more information)

 Contraception services are free and confidential, including for people under the age of 16.

 If you're under 16

-The doctor, nurse or pharmacists won't tell your parents (or carer) as long as they believe you fully understand the information you're given, and your decisions.
+The doctor, nurse or pharmacists will not tell your parents or carer as long as they believe you fully understand the information you're given, and your decisions.